 5110.
-These classes will be eligible for year end awards, ROM and Superior Awards; however, these classes will not and cannot count for any other PHBA Awards or the Palomino Incentive (Fund) Program payout.
+These classes will be eligible for year end awards, ROM and Superior Awards; however, these classes will not and cannot count for any other PHBA Awards.
 Amateur Walk-Trot ROM's shall not make a horse eligible for Amateur Performance Halter.